Time Well Spent

 It can be hard to find time to talk to each volunteer, especially if you are responsible for many.
 But it's essential to give volunteers the opportunity to give and receive feedback.

 Make it clear who volunteers should contact if they have a problem, and when this help is available.
+Volunteers should not miss out on support because they volunteer outside of office hours or in a different location.
 If volunteers are active in the evenings or weekends, you may need to offer support at those times.
+Conducting a risk assessment will help you to identify what’s needed.

 Supervising volunteers